AmbujGulati/Roads_Coord/README.md

 ## How it is made?
 The data is fetched from OpenStreetMap using overpass API.
 While that API is free (as long as you follow ODbL licenses), it can be rate-limited and sometimes it is slow.
 To increase efficency, it is requested to render a small radius around the specified coordinates ~0.1 - 2km.

+To improve the performance of download, the inital repo indexed ~3,000 cities with population larger than 100,000 people and stored into a very simple protobuf format.
+The cities are stored into a cache in this github repository.
+The cache currently only works for complete City Roads rendering.

 ## Local development

 ``` bash